 Moving to a low-carbon economy requires investments to develop for instance circular economy, clean technology solutions and energy efficiency.

-The Climate Fund invests in large-scale projects in which the fund’s investment is crucial to enable the project’s realisation in the first place, on a larger scale or earlier than it would with funding from elsewhere.
-If this kind of clear added value from the state’s participation cannot be identified from the investment, the Climate Fund will not take part in the project.
+The Climate Fund invests in large-scale targets where the fund’s investment is crucial to enable the project’s realisation in the first place, on a larger scale or earlier than it would with funding from elsewhere.
+If this kind of clear added value from the state’s participation cannot be identified, the Climate Fund will not fund the project.

 The Climate Fund’s primary investment targets are industrial scale-ups of climate solutions: the first verification of a new technology and/or its business model at an industrial or commercial scale.
 The other investment category of the Climate Fund includes physical or digital platforms enabling emissions reductions.

 During its launching phase, the Climate Fund can provide capital loans or use special investment funds and other special funding instruments.
 The company will not award direct grants or subsidies.
-Depending on the financing category and target, the financing by the Climate Fund can vary between 1 and 20 million euros.
+Depending on the funding category and target, the funding by the Climate Fund can vary between 1 and 20 million euros.
 The annual financing volume is approximately 80 million euros.

 Investment process and decision-making